gloveboxes/azure-ai-proxy-lite/docs/docs/resources.md

 3. Make a note of the deployment name as you'll need when adding as a resource for the proxy.
 4. When adding the model resource to the proxy, be sure to select type `AI Toolkit`.

+#### Adding Azure Foundry models with Managed Identity

+The proxy supports model deployments secured with either **API Keys** or **Azure Managed Identity authentication**.
+This is the recommended approach for Azure Foundry model deployments and is **REQUIRED** if using the **Azure AI Foundry Agent Service** via the proxy.

+For step-by-step instructions on setting up Managed Identity, see the [Managed Identity guide](managed_identity.md).

 ### Duplicate resources

 Duplicating a resource is useful when you want to create a new resource with similar settings as an existing resource.